fkia413/CodeBusters/README.md

 #### Listings
 - [x] Include a gallery of movie posters for movies currently showing
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] Feature at least 4 brand-new releases as movie images, with each image having its own page
 - [x] Each image has supporting text including title, actors, director, and showing times

 #### Opening Times
 - [x] List the opening times
-- [ ] Part of overall site navigation
+- [ ] Part of the overall site navigation

 #### New Releases
 - [x] Gallery of movie posters for forthcoming movies
-- [ ] Part of overall site navigation
+- [ ] Part of the overall site navigation
 - [x] Feature at least 4 brand-new releases as movie images, with each image having its own page
 - [x] Each image has supporting text including title, actors, director, and showing times

 #### Classifications
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] State the standard film classifications and their icons
 - [x] Rules and conditions relating to each classification
 - [x] May include other relevant facts